diergo/spring-legacy/README.md

 To integrate the library in your project, add the artifact `spring-legacy` of group `de.diergo` to your Java dependency management.
 At [JitPack](https://jitpack.io/#de.diergo/spring-legacy) you can find examples for Gradle and Maven.

-The library has no external dependencies except [Spring Framework 5](https://spring.io/projects/spring-framework) (spring-context 5.1.0.RELEASE).
+The library has no external dependencies except [Spring Framework](https://spring.io/projects/spring-framework) (spring-context starting with 5.1.0.RELEASE).
 For the release notes, have a look at the [change log](CHANGELOG.md).

 License